Oliver Jackson

 • Uber BV v Aslam [2021] UKSC 5 – whether Uber drivers are workers.

-Procurement, European Union and Competition
+European Union and Competition

-Oliver has significant experience in cases involving procurement, EU law, retained EU law and competition law.
+Oliver has significant experience in cases involving EU law, retained EU law and competition law.
 He acted in the landmark ‘Volvo limitation judgment’ ([2023] CAT 49) concerning the constitutional status post-Brexit of rights accrued under EU law while the UK was a member of the EU.
 He is comfortable dealing with intricate regulatory structures and has particular experience in competition law disputes.
 Highlights of his work include:

-• The Interchange Fees Litigation (six-week trial across February and March 2024) part of a multi-chambers counsel team jointly instructed in the Competition Appeal Tribunal by two solicitors’ firms representing thousands of UK businesses in their Article 101(1) claims against Visa and Mastercard.
+• The Interchange Fees Litigation (six-week trial across February and March 2024) part of a multi-chambers counsel team jointly instructed in the Competition Appeal Tribunal by firms representing thousands of UK businesses in their Article 101(1) claims against Visa and Mastercard.

 • Acting for one of the six big tech companies designated as a gatekeeper under the EU Digital Markets Act.